Be the first Estate

-According to the public record, The Old Rectory, Ipswich is a period freehold house and with 3,261 ft2 of internal area and sits on a 3,891 m2 plot.
+According to the public record, The Old Rectory, Ipswich is a period freehold house with 3,261 ft2 of internal area and sits on a 3,891 m2 plot.

 Houses of this size in this area normally have 5 bedrooms with a garden.